Locating the QCD critical point through contours of constant entropy density

 The obtained CP is shown in the $T$-$\mu_B$ plane in Fig.~\ref{fig:CP}, together with the spinodals and the coexistence line.
 The shown covariance ellipse corresponds to the 68\% confidence interval.
 We also cross-check the error estimate by sampling the (Gaussian) log-likelihood of our lattice QCD input parametrization and depicting the resulting spread of critical points by hazy gray circles in Fig.~\ref{fig:CP}.

-The obtained CP location is consistent with the possible continuation of the chiral crossover line~\cite{Borsanyi:2020fev}, shown in Fig.~\ref{fig:CP} by the yellow band at $\mu_B < 400$~MeV.
+The obtained CP location is consistent with the possible continuation of the chiral crossover line~\cite{Borsanyi:2020fev}, shown in Fig.~\ref{fig:CP} by the green band at $\mu_B < 400$~MeV.
 In the context of heavy-ion collisions, the CP should lie above the chemical freeze-out line where the hadron resonance gas model description of hadron yields applies.
-The chemical freeze-out bound on the lowest CP temperature obtained in Ref.~\cite{Lysenko:2024hqp} under $\mu_Q = \mu_S = 0$ conditions appropriate for our analysis is shown in Fig.~\ref{fig:CP} by the orange line, and it lies $\sim 10$~MeV below our CP estimate in temperature.
+The chemical freeze-out bound on the lowest CP temperature obtained in Ref.~\cite{Lysenko:2024hqp} under $\mu_Q = \mu_S = 0$ conditions appropriate for our analysis is shown in Fig.~\ref{fig:CP} by the orange line, and it lies $\approx 10$~MeV below our CP estimate in temperature.
 Based on the $\mu_B$ dependence of the chemical freeze-out curve~\cite{Vovchenko:2015idt}, we find that the collision energy range of $\sqrt{s_{\rm NN}} = 4 \div 6$~GeV is in the closest vicinity to our CP location estimate.

 Our results are generally compatible with other CP estimates in recent literature based on different approaches, such as the Dyson-Schwinger equation, functional renormalization group, or holography~\cite{Fu:2019hdw,Gunkel:2021oya,Gao:2020fbl,Hippert:2023bel}.
-Estimates based on the analysis of Yang-Lee edge singularities seem to yield somewhat smaller $T$ or $\mu_B$ values~\cite{Basar:2023nkp,Clarke:2024ugt}, although these analyses are based on high-order baryon susceptibilities for which no continuum-extrapolated data are available yet, and currently have large systematic uncertainties and cut-off effects.
+Estimates from Yang-Lee edge singularity analyses yield somewhat smaller $T$ or $\mu_B$ values~\cite{Basar:2023nkp,Clarke:2024ugt}, however they rely on high-order baryon susceptibilities that lack continuum-extrapolated data and have large systematic uncertainties and cut-off effects.
 Our value of $T_c$ is considerably lower, however, than suggested by a recent finite-size scaling analysis of proton cumulants in heavy-ion collisions~\cite{Sorensen:2024mry}.

 \paragraph*{\bf Consistency checks.}